The OS Open MasterMap Implementation Programme helped shape new access and sharing arrangements for OS MasterMap.

-- We'll publish a MasterMap Topography Layer Topographic Identifiers (TOIDs) dataset in summer 2020, with a generalised XY coordinate, for all buildings, structures, land cover and transport infrastructure.
+- We published an OS Open TOID dataset, with a generalised XY coordinate, for all buildings, structures, land cover and transport infrastructure.

-- We’ll publish a list of all UPRNs with their XY coordinates, OS Open UPRN.
+- We have published a list of all UPRNs with their XY coordinates, OS Open UPRN.

 - We have published OS Open USRN with simplified line geometry, to cover all of Britain’s highways.

-- We’ve extended the type of derived data licensees will be able to publish under open terms from summer 2020.
+- We’ve extended the type of derived data licensees will be able to publish under open terms.
 Our licensing pages help you understand what public sector customers can publish under OGL.

 - Our new Open ID policy enables and encourages the use of our identifiers to join datasets and combine the value of our data with the value of yours.

-Some businesses will not need to pay at all for their use of OS data because of the use of the free threshold.
+Some businesses will not need to pay at all for their use of OS data because of the free threshold.

-- The £1,000 worth of free transactions each month with give you access to our most detailed dataset OS MasterMap, as well as our renowned 1:25 000 and 1:50 000 datasets will be available to anyone to use in developing apps, products and services for use by 3rd parties, including the public – using either OS’s APIs or their own APIs from summer 2020.
+- The £1,000 worth of free transactions each month with give you access to our most detailed dataset OS MasterMap, as well as our renowned 1:25 000 and 1:50 000 datasets – with each being available to anyone to use for developing apps, products and services for use by 3rd parties, including the public – using either OS’s APIs or their own APIs.

-- Three APIs will use this free threshold: Web Map Tile Service, Vector Tile Service, Web Feature Service.
+- Three APIs will use this free threshold: OS Maps API, OS Vector Tile API and OS Features API.

 - Unlimited, free access to OS OpenData via APIs for anyone to use for any purpose.

-New innovations will be possible in the housing market
+New innovations are now possible in the housing market

-New users will be able to understand the pricing structure for the data more easily following the OS changes, removing uncertainty around cost of use
+New users can understand the pricing structure for the data more easily, removing uncertainty around cost of use

 We've designed straightforward pricing plans tailored to meet the needs of customers.

 Publish data in new ways to improve the quality of the data and make it easier to use